Datttta/My_Notes/New words.md

 1. as to
 2. sheepish
 3. putty
+4. conmissaration
-4. keep from
+5. keep from
-5. contaminating
+6. contaminating

 === Nuevas Palabras ===